oracle-devrel/technology-engineering/data-platform/autonomous-database/autonomous-json/mongodb-compatibility-advisor-19c/README.md

 # When to use this asset?

-This tool generates a report which indicates the percentage of compatibilty.
-There is an example on this repository.
-This advisor has been tested for 19c version.
+This tool generates a report which indicates the percentage of compatibility.
+There is an example in this repository.
+This advisor has been tested for the 19c version.

 # How to use this asset?